sun031/weijia_website/Downloads.rst

 If you use the package, please cite the below references.

-#.	**Weijia Sun** and B. L. N. Kennett, 2017, Mid--lithosphere discontinuities beneath the western and central North China Craton, Geophys Res Lett, 44, 1302–1310. (国际SCI)
+#.	**Weijia Sun** and B. L. N. Kennett, 2017, Mid--lithosphere discontinuities beneath the western and central North China Craton, Geophys Res Lett, 44, 1302–1310.
-#.	**Weijia Sun** and B. L. N. Kennett, 2016, Receiver structure from teleseisms: Autocorrelation and cross correlation, Geophys Res Lett, 43, 6234--6242. (国际SCI)
+#.	**Weijia Sun** and B. L. N. Kennett, 2016, Receiver structure from teleseisms: Autocorrelation and cross correlation, Geophys Res Lett, 43, 6234--6242.

 ----